Micheal-raj-au47/Data-Migration-and-Transformation/README.md

 # Data-Migration-and-Transformation
-Here we Migrated Dta by scraping website and Filtered required data and put it in to RDS Problem Statement:
+Here we Migrated Data by scraping website and Filtered required data and put it in to RDS Problem Statement:
 We have a URL https://www.sec.gov/edgar/sec-api-documentation that points to a zip file.
 The zip file contains multiple JSON files.
 The JSON files contain multiple documents with various data structures.
 Our goal is to download the zip file